 How to restore deleted website content

 You can salvage deleted website content by searching in Google's cached images.
 We had to do this when our content was removed from our control by rogue web hosting company 24/7 Hosting.
-Because this, we think they are a pile of poo.
+Here's what to do if it happens to you.

 This week our website was deleted when our web hoster 24/7 Hosting went AWOL and took our site with it - leaving no forwarding address.